Why Do You Need Crop Insurance?

 Yield Protection (YP)

 YP provides protection against a loss in yield due to unavoidable, naturally occurring events.
 For most crops, that includes adverse weather, fire, insects, plant disease, wildlife, earthquake, volcanic eruption, and failure of the irrigation water supply due to a naturally occurring event.
-Like the APH plan of insurance, VP guarantees a production yield based on the individual producers APH.
+Like the APH insurance plan, VP guarantees a production yield based on the individual producers APH.
 Unlike the APH plan of insurance, a price for VP is established according to the crops applicable commodity board of trade/exchange as defined in the Commodity Exchange Price Provisions (CEPP).
 The projected price is used to determine the yield protection guarantee, premium, any replant payment or prevented planting payment, and to value the production to count.
-The coverage and exclusions of VP are similar to those for the APH plan of insurance.
+The coverage and exclusions of VP are similar to those for the APH insurance plan.
 An indemnity is due when the value of the production to count is less than the yield protection guarantee.
 Crops covered under this plan include barley (includes malting type), canola/rapeseed, corn, cotton, grain sorghum, rice, soybeans, sunflowers and wheat.

 Revenue Protection (RP)